regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 {{ .Scratch.SetInMap "greetings" "english" "Howdy 🤠" }}

-//We changed the english greeting from Hello to Howdy 🤠!
+// We changed the english greeting from Hello to Howdy 🤠!

 ~~~